Saint George and the Dragon (Uccello)

 Saint George and the Dragon is a painting by Paolo Uccello dating from around 1470.
 It is on display in the National Gallery, London, United Kingdom.
 It was formerly housed in the Palais Lanckoroński in Vienna, belonging to Count Karol Lanckoroński and sold by his son and heir Anton in 1959 through Mr. Farago.
-The first mention of it being there is 1898.
+The first mention of its being there is 1898.